sararsaurus/backend-happy-trails-api/README.md

 ## Installation

 Please note that the JWT authentication will require further information from me to make it work.
-If you have that info...
+If you have that info, then:

 ```bash
 bundle install